The Best Gaming Monitors Under 100 USD (2024 Reviews)

 What’s the bottom line?

-Overall, we find that most users will be most satisfied with the Acer SH242Y Ebmihx thanks to its IPS panel with wide viewing angles, 100Hz and an ergonomic stand.
+Overall, we find that most users will be most satisfied with the KTC H24T09P thanks to its IPS panel with a wide viewing angles, wide color gamut, fast response time and 165Hz refresh rate.

-If you’d rather have deep blacks than wide viewing angles, consider the Acer KC242Y Hbi and the Sceptre E248W-FW100T instead.
+If you’d rather have deep blacks than wide viewing angles of IPS, consider the Acer KC242Y Hbi and the Sceptre E248W-FW100T instead.

-In case you want a curved monitor, the Sceptre C248W-1920RNT is a decent option for the price, but we highly recommend investing a bit more in the AOC C24G1A.
+In case you want a curved monitor, the Sceptre C248W-1920RNT is a decent option for the price, but we highly recommend investing a bit more in the AOC C24G1A, the MSI G2422C or a similar model.

 Still not sure which monitor to purchase?
 Leave us a question below and we’ll gladly help you out!